sgotzler/ENGL-257/_posts/2025-01-07-video-essays.markdown

 ##### **Storyboard and Draft Script**

-All students will submit a rough story board, and draft script for their video essay projects by Wednesday, November 17th.
+All students will submit a rough story board, and draft script for their video essay projects by Wednesday, April 16th.

 These should be assembled as a single document (either PDF or word document) and must contain each of the following elements: